Phar0ss/ValoPy/README.md

 ### Terms and Conditions
 `- This repository is for educational purposes only.`

-`I am not responsible for any actions for anyone who use this program.`
+`- I am not responsible for any actions for anyone who use this program.`